 “Firsts” is a series of conversations where women share those moments that aren’t always talked about, in the hope that they inspire, encourage and comfort.
+Our first conversation is with Kenya Hunt.

 As Deputy Editor of British Elle, Kenya Hunt is the name on a lot of lips right now.
 The magazine has been looking amazing over the past two years.
 It has included the highly acclaimed February cover of Stormzy and Jourdan Dunn and the mega cover starring a stunningly pregnant Slick Woods, which was a part of the historical wave of September issues featuring black women.
 We are long time admirers of Kenya and we are inspired by her level of brilliance.
 We will be watching and supporting her as she continues to pave the way for all women of colour.
 Please join us to discover some of this trailblazer’s “Firsts.”